stuartellis/stuartellis-site-hugo/content/articles/fedora-workstation-setup.md

     sudo dnf install podman

-For convenience, create a shell alias that replaces Docker with podman:
+For convenience, define a shell alias in your _.bashrc_ file:

     alias docker="podman"

+This will redirect any call to Docker, so that it uses Podman instead.

 The [Usage Transfer](https://github.com/containers/libpod/blob/master/transfer.md) page lists Docker commands, and the equivalents for Podman.
 [This article](https://developers.redhat.com/blog/2019/02/21/podman-and-buildah-for-docker-users/) explains the relationship between Podman, Buildah and Docker in more detail.

-> Podman does not currently provide an equivalent to _docker\-compose_.
+> Use [pods](https://developers.redhat.com/blog/2019/01/15/podman-managing-containers-pods/) to run groups of containers.
+This feature of Podman replaces _docker\-compose_.

+## Working with Virtual Machines

+Fedora Workstation installs [GNOME Boxes](https://wiki.gnome.org/Apps/Boxes) by default, to enable you to create and manage virtual machines.
+GNOME Boxes provides a graphical interface for the standard KVM and QEMU software.
+You can also use these directly on the command-line.

 # SQL Databases